Work and Pension

 Human Resource Mobilization

-Ambazonia Work and Pensions (AWP) is an AGC governmental department responsible for developing, implementing and evaluating policies in relation to welfare, pensions (both public and private) and child maintenance.
-In most developed countries, the government organ dealing with work and pensions administers the public pension and a range of working age, disability and ill-health benefits to their citizens.
+Ambazonia Work and Pensions (AWP) is an AGC governmental department responsible for developing, implementing, and evaluating policies in relation to welfare, pensions (both public and private), and child maintenance.
+In most developed countries, the government organ dealing with work and pensions administers the public pension and a range of working age, disability, and ill-health benefits to their citizens.
 This AGC department is envisaged to assume similar responsibilities in the future Ambazonia.

 It is generally acknowledged that work as an activity organizes and provides meaning to the use of time in a society and is important in structuring daily life and in enabling a sense of continuity and fulfillment.
-What's more, it is an important activity to address poverty, particularly in the case of Ambazonia, where unemployment stands at around 70%.
+What's more, it is an important activity to address poverty, particularly in the case of Ambazonia where unemployment stands at around 70%.
 Work is also argued to be an antidote against boredom and emptiness.
-But some people may just be unavailable for work during periods of illness, through disability and other life-related circumstances.
-These latter group of individuals are vulnerable to poverty and other socio-economic hardship situations which may negatively impact the life.
+But some people may just be unavailable for work during periods of illness through disability and other life-related circumstances.
+This latter group of individuals is vulnerable to poverty and other socio-economic hardship situations which may negatively impact life.
 However, whether citizens work or not, they aspire to live through their old age with relatively less to worry about.
 Accordingly, as people develop through their working lifetime, they have an expectation that a time will come when they will be able to retire.
 For some people, their private pension contributions or state pension may provide a basic level of income as a safety net against old age poverty and unnecessary sufferings.
 Thus, pension arrangements have a number of advantages:

-- • when people come to retire they will experience a reduction in income - a pension makes up for some of this loss of income in retirement;
+- • when people come to retire, they will experience a reduction in income - a pension makes up for some of this loss of income in retirement;

 - • pension schemes can provide protection in the form of lump sums and pensions to dependents in the event of a member's death;